Dynamic modes of morphogen transport: Application to experimental data

 We can now discuss experimental data on gradients of the morphogen Dpp in the developing wing imaginal disc of the fly.
 Using a GFP-Dpp construct, the shape of the concentration profiles could be quantified for different stages of development \cite{Kicheva:2007bha}.
 Quantification of the Dpp profile as a function of the distance of the anterior-posterior compartment boundary is shown in \cref{fig:expss}a (black dots), together with the profiles calculated for the four different transport scenarios (solid and dashed lines).
 They correspond to pure extracellular diffusion with small ($D=0.1\micron^2/s$, solid blue line) and large ($D=20\micron^2/s$, dashed blue line) diffusion coefficient, pure transcytosis (solid yellow line) and a combination of both (solid red line).
 Here we consider two different diffusion coefficients in the pure extracellular diffusion scenario to be able to discuss different values suggested in the literature \cite{Zhou:2012ia}, see discussion below.
 In all cases the decay length is about $\lambda\approx20\micron$.

 In order to determine kinetic parameters, fluorescence recovery after photobleaching (FRAP) was performed to quantify the recovery of the bleached fluorescence GFP-Dpp as a function of time.
-The experimental data shown in \cref{fig:expss}b (black dots with error bars) together with calculated FRAP recovery curves for the four transport scenarios discussed above (solid and dashed lines).
+The experimental data are shown in \cref{fig:expss}b (black dots with error bars) together with calculated FRAP recovery curves for the four transport scenarios discussed above (solid and dashed lines).
 All four scenarios are consistent with the experimental data shown in \cref{fig:expss}a and b. \Cref{fig:3regimes} shows the FRAP recovery within the first hour.
 The calculated recovery curves for the pure transcytosis, the pure extracellular diffusion and the combined transport scenarios are shown as fits to the experimental data, as solid and dashed lines, respectively.
 The values of the fit parameters as well as the values of the effective diffusion coefficient and effective degradation rate are shown for the four transport scenarios in \cref{tab:params}.
+These parameters are provided as single set estimates per case of study.
+Uncertainties are large as is reflected in the fact that for the experimental data available, we cannot discriminate between different transport scenarios.
 The corresponding dispersion relations of transport modes as a function of the wave number $q$ are shown in \cref{fig:3regimes}b.
 They are remarkably different, reflecting the properties of different transport mechanisms and yet they can capture the same dynamics of FRAP recovery and the same steady state profile.

-FCS measurements suggest that the extracellular diffusion coefficient is about $20\micron^2/\second$ \cite{Zhou:2012ia}.
-Note that the the scenario of pure extracellular diffusion with large diffusion coefficient $D=20\micron^2/\second$ is consistent with the FRAP recovery data and the gradient decay length, see \cref{fig:expss}a and \cref{fig:3regimes}.
-This consistency requires that the degradation rate of the immobile fraction becomes small (see table I).
-Therefore, in this scenario full recovery only happens after more than 25h (\cref{fig:3regimes}b, dashed line).
-This is inconsistent with the observation that, upon switching on Dpp transcription at the source, it takes only 8 hours to generate a close to normal steady-state gradient profile \cite{Entchev:2000tg}.
+We find that the three transport regimes studied here agree with the full set of experimental data available, namely time-scale for gradient formation close to steady-state \cite{Entchev:2000tg}, the decay-length $\lambda$ and FRAP recovery curves \cite{Kicheva:2007bha}.
 The effective diffusion coefficient $D_2$ and the effective degradation rate $K_2$ of the slower transport mode obtained for pure transcytosis and combined transport agree with the values estimated in \cite{Kicheva:2007bha}.
+Future work adding further independent experimental assays will help determine full fits and confidence to the parameters presented here, and will help distinguishing between transport regimes.